 Each lecture title is a link to notes for that lecture.
 The notes for some lectures have a section at the end for questions asked during or after that lecture by the audience this year or in previous years.

-Note: I will be revising the material to fit with the new 'V2' micro:bit (which has a different processor), and an updated operating system micro:bian (which has a different system call interface from the operating system used in previous years).
+Note: I will be revising the material to fit with the new 'V2' micro:bit (which has a different processor), and an updated operating system micro:bian (which has a slightly different system call interface from the operating system used in previous years).
 Lectures above The Line below have been revised, and those below the line are unrevised, but give some kind of guide to what will be in the course.
-None of the slides or handouts have been revised yet – that will probably happen after term has started.
+Not all of the slides or handouts have been revised yet – that will happen as the term progresses.

 The first few lectures will be about programming a microprocessor in assembly language, including the detail of how each kind of instruction operates.

 Building a program.
 Compiling and building a program.

 Memory and addressing.
 Addressing modes.
 Arrays.
 Example: "Bank accounts".

 Input and output